5U4G Mesh Data Sheet

 - Filaments are series connected, for best symmetry of the two diodes inside.

-- Two extra large getters.
+- Extra large getters.

 - Each tube is numbered, inside the bulb with a metal Tag.